thehappycheese/parse_wkb/README.md

 From making this script I learned that WKB is actually not a great spec...
  - it stores a lot of redundant information by repeating the byte order and geometry type for every point.
- - only 8 byte double precision floats are permitted... seems overkill for some applications.
+ - Only 8 byte double precision floats are permitted... seems overkill for some applications.
 Would be better it we could specify precision, or even use integer types.
-I cant fathom the reason for this.
-It is no wonder there is an ecosystem of different formats out there.

 ## Planned Features?
 Conversions from